larchanjo/poc-helm/README.md

 # Overview

+# Prerequisites

+The following prerequisites are required for a successful and properly secured use of Helm.

+1. A Kubernetes cluster
+2. Deciding what security configurations to apply to your installation, if any
+3. Installing and configuring Helm.

 # Setup

-1. Create Service Account
+Create Service Account

 `kubectl -n kube-system create serviceaccount tiller`

 `kubectl create clusterrolebinding tiller --clusterrole=cluster-admin --serviceaccount=kube-system:tiller`

-2. Install the Helm Tiller
+Install the Helm Tiller

 `helm init --service-account tiller`